kaplana/cos126webv2/content/assignments/hello.md

 ### **SayHelloWorld**

 Write a program `SayHelloWorld.java` that takes the name of a sound file (of someone speaking Hello World) and plays that sound file using `StdAudio.play()`.
 Recall, `StdAudio.play()` takes a string as an argument (such as `"HelloWorld.wav"`); treats that string as the name of a sound file; and plays that sound file to your speaker.

 Please note that you will need to use `javac-introcs` and `java-introcs` commands (instead of the default `javac` and `java` commands) to compile and execute your programs.
-These versions provide access to our course libraries, including `StdAudio`, which you will use in this program.
-To try these commands, in IntelliJ, select *LIFT > Terminal*.
+The `javac-introcs` and `java-introcs` commands provide access to our course libraries, including [`StdAudio`](https://introcs.cs.princeton.edu/java/11cheatsheet/#StdAudio), which you will use in this program.
+To try these commands, in IntelliJ, select *LIFT → Terminal*.
 Compile your program using the `javac-introcs` command and execute it using the `java-introcs` command:

 The `people`, `google` and `siri` subdirectories in the project directory contains a large number of WAV files of _Hello World_ spoken in different voices and languages, both real (from various individuals) and synthetic (from [Google Translate](https://translate.google.com) and [Apple Siri](https://www.apple.com/siri)).
 Below are some sample executions: